-I know, working for yourself, who would have thought you’d have to put in lots of hard work?
-I think there is (a now diminishing, thankfully) idea that if you work freelance/independently then you’re relaxing at home most of the time watching ‘Homes under the Hammer’ and eating chocolate digestives.
-Sorry to be the bearer of surprising news but if you want to make a success of your business then you are going to have to work your socks off, at least until you have some sort of client base and a more regular workload, then you can just relax & work very hard J. The thing about working for yourself as opposed to working for a company is that you have to do EVERYTHING.
+Some people think that if you are freelance then most of the day is spent relaxing at home watching ‘Homes under the Hammer’ and eating chocolate digestives.
+Sorry to be the bearer of bad news but if you want to make a success of your freelance illustration business then you are going to have to work your socks off.
+Until that is you have some sort of client base and a more regular workload, then you can just work very hard.
+The thing about working for yourself as opposed to working for a someone else is that you have to do EVERYTHING.
 You don’t just get to do the lovely drawing design stuff, you also have to:

 - Quote & follow up said quotes